Supporting full-time ministries

 - to equip his people for works of service

-- to bring the body of Christ to maturity.
+- to bring his body to maturity.

 They do this, primarily, through the ministry of the Word.